 Pet Flea and Tick Control

 Fleas and ticks are much more than mere nuisances; these tiny pests can cause huge problems for your pet’s health.
 The blood these Parasites leech off your pet may lead to anemia.
 Their bites often transmit diseases and cause skin irritation.
 Because fleas and ticks directly cause so many health problems, prevention is crucial.

-Fleas can infest even indoor pets – coming in through window screens, on human clothing, or else riding on pets that do go outside.
-Once fleas enter a home, they will continuously lay microscopic eggs which fall onto your floors, furniture, pet bedding, and clothing.
-Fleas are not only an annoyance; they can also create significant blood loss, and introduce tapeworms.
-Flea infestation can even mask other diseases – meaning the causes of anemia, fatigue, or itching may go unexamined while there is a flea infestation.
+Fleas can infest even indoor pets – coming in through window screens, on human clothing, or riding on pets that go outside.
+Once fleas enter a home, they will continuously lay microscopic eggs that fall onto your floors, furniture, pet bedding, and clothing.
+Fleas are not only an annoyance; they can also create significant blood loss and introduce tapeworms.
+A flea infestation can even mask other diseases – meaning the causes of anemia, fatigue, or itching may go unexamined while there is a flea infestation.
 Generally, the longer your vet cannot define the source of a problem, the more severe a problem becomes before your pet is started on appropriate treatment.
 Please keep your pet on flea prevention all year to prevent infestations.

-Contemporary methods of flea prevention differ significantly from those of the past, and are more streamlined and effective for it.
-Gone are the days of sprays, flea collars, and flea shampoos, which seldom actually help to control fleas.
+Contemporary flea prevention methods differ significantly from those of the past and are more streamlined and effective.
+Gone are the days of sprays, flea collars, and flea shampoos, which seldom help control fleas.
 Instead, we now use once-a-month products which quickly and fully exterminate the adult fleas on your pet.
 Topical liquids applied to the skin on the back of your pet’s neck also contain egg inhibitors to stop potential future infestations.
-Chewable medication for dogs ends the struggle of applying topical treatments, and is just as effective in killing fleas and ticks quickly, as well as preventing new infestations.
+Chewable medication for dogs ends the struggle of applying topical treatments and is just as effective in killing fleas and ticks quickly, as well as preventing new infestations.